 The beautiful smiles of our clinical team – dentists, hygienists, and assistants – will be protected behind double-masking at all times.

 Two masks are not enough.
-Our clinical team will also protect you and themselves through the use of FDA Approved PET face shields.
+Our clinical team will protect themselves and you by using FDA Approved PET face shields.

 HEPA Air Filtration